mugambi-victor/cart/README.md

 **Set Up the Database:**

-Create a new database for the application.
+Create a new database for the application and seed initial data.

 Update the database credentials in the .env file: